PlaygroundSessions/php-code-exercise/README.md

 with a score of 80%.
   - Difficulty categories ("Rookie", "Intermediate", "Advanced") are associated with difficulty numbers [1,2,3], [4,5,6], [7,8,9], respectively.
 - Ensure the response time is under 100ms for the given dataset.
-Be mindful of response times.
-As the dataset becomes larger, this api endpoint should scale well.
+Right now it responds in about 2 seconds.

 Code should be clean.
 Code you write should follow the Single Responsibility Principle (SRP).